graphql-nexus/nexus/docs/type-generation.md

 sidebar_label: Type Generation Details
 ---

 This is relevant to JavaScript as well as TypeScript users, as tools like VSCode can utilize these types to aid in autocomplete.
-The goal is to have the best possible type coverage with the least possible manual type annotation.
+A core goal of Nexus is to have the best possible type coverage with the least possible manual type annotation.

 ## Overview